RENCI-NRIG/x-cite/theme2/SF100/slides.md

 ## Terminating processes

 - `kill PID` command to end one process.
-- `killall` command to end many processes
+- `killall` command to end many processes.
+  - You can't `kill` other user's processes.

 <!--